Insights-by-Supratik/PowerBI-Retail-Industry-Analysis/README.md

 **Data Dictionary**

-In total, information on transactions, customers, products, and logistic suppliers are provided.
-An extract from the HR database of salespeople information in JSON format is also provided.
+In total, information on `transactions`, `customers`, `products`, and `logistic` suppliers are provided.
+An extract from the HR database of `salespeople` information in JSON format is also provided.
 All of these are available in the data folder.

 ![image](https://github.com/user-attachments/assets/4fd3b014-00c1-4efd-8d43-652f0b85147b)